-Parsons Paris45 rue Saint-Roch75001 Paris, France+33 (0)188.8.131.52.40 Email us for information
+Parsons Paris45 rue Saint-Roch75001 Paris, France+33 (0)22.214.171.124.40 Email us for information

-If you’re trying to reach a student in an emergency situation or report an emergency during business hours contact the Office of Student Life in Paris at +33 (0)184.108.40.206.45 or +33 (0)220.127.116.11.44.
+If you’re trying to reach a student in an emergency situation or report an emergency during business hours, contact the Office of Student Success in Paris at +33 (0)126.96.36.199.45 or +33 (0)188.8.131.52.44.

-Business hours are 9 a.m. to 6 p.m.
+Business hours are 9:00 a.m. to 6:00 p.m.
 After business hours during the academic year, call +001 512.600.8900 (U.S. number).

-Campus Security in Paris can be reached during building hours at +33 (0)18.104.22.168.43.
+Campus Security in Paris can be reached during building hours at +33 (0)184.108.40.206.43.

 Police 17 (toll free)Ambulance 15 (toll free)Fire 18 (toll free)SOS Medecins 01 47 07 77 77For additional information and contact numbers, current Parsons Paris students should consult their “Bienvenue à Paris” handbook.

-Nearest Police Station and Contact:45, Place Marché St. Honoré 75001, Paris Tel.
+Nearest police station and contact:45, Place Marché St. Honoré 75001, Paris Tel.
 01 47 33 60 00

 passport.
-You should always keep a copy of your passport, but we also keep a copy in the Office of Student Life.
-Report the theft of your student ID card to the Office of Student Life.
+You should always keep a copy of your passport, but we also keep a copy in the Office of Student Success.
+Report the theft of your student ID card to the Office of Student Success.
 You will need to have a new card printed, at a cost

 Please also use common sense when withdrawing money from ATMs (always use ATMs in the bank vestibule if at all possible).
 Snatch-and-grab theft of smartphones may also occur; be sure to be discreet when using your phone on the street or metro.
 And

 Day or night, you should always be alert and aware of your surroundings.
 If you plan to go home before 12:30 a.m. and you are in a group, you can use the metro.
 If it is later than 12:30 a.m., the metro will be closed; we recommend you take a taxi

 Taxi companies in Paris:G7 - dial 3607 from a cell phoneTaxis Bleus - dial 3609 from a cell phone

 Parsons Paris security agents are on duty from the moment the campus opens in the morning until the building is closed at night.
 On-duty agents will request photo ID from all students, guests, and visitors entering the building.
 All agents are trained

-Natural disasters, terrorist attacks, or catastrophic events all can be considered widespread emergencies.
+Natural disasters, terrorist attacks, or catastrophic events can all be considered widespread emergencies.
 In case of a widespread emergency, all students, faculty, and staff should contact their families and await further instructions from Parsons

 Students who are not U.S. citizens are encouraged to contact their country’s embassy in Paris for more information.
 Take a look at an up-to-date list of embassies maintained by the French Ministry of Foreign Affairs.

-Additional questions can be directed to the Parsons Paris Office of Student Life at +33 (0)1 76 21 76 21 45/44 (telephone) or firstname.lastname@example.org.
+Additional questions can be directed to the Parsons Paris Office of Student Success at +33 (0)1 76 21 76 21 45/44 (telephone) or firstname.lastname@example.org.